 How The Pandemic Affected Medical Sales

 “We had different kinds of companies that were able to benefit on some level from COVID and shutdowns,” SVB Leerink senior research analyst Richard Newitter said in an interview with Medical Design & Outsourcing.
 “Companies that do diagnostic tests saw sales increase throughout COVID.
-We also had other companies that had products that were well-suited for at-home type of treatment or things that require fewer in-person visits that also unironically saw a tailwind throughout COVID.”
+We also had other companies that had products that were well-suited for the at-home type of treatment or things that require fewer in-person visits that also unironically saw a tailwind throughout COVID.”

 “A lot of large-cap medical device companies did see revenue decreases in 2020,” Truist Securities managing director Kaila Krum said in the same report.
 “It was pretty diverse across our sector.
 We did see revenue decline in our midsize and small-size companies, too.
 Despite that, about two-thirds of our stocks within the medtech universe outperformed in 2020.
 I think we learned [the medtech industry] isn’t bulletproof, but the stocks held up pretty well, albeit with a little bit of volatility throughout the year.
 We learned that procedure volumes can swing to pretty big degrees, and we learned that procedures that aren’t traditionally considered elective procedures were still getting pushed out.”

-The emergence of online presentations and video meetings for drug promotions helped companies cut some budgets as they have no longer have to pay for flights and set up physical meetings.
+Although there are some downsides, some companies saw the advantage of online presence and capitalized on it.
+The emergence of online presentations and video meetings for drug promotions helped companies cut costs, as they have no longer had to pay for flights and set up physical meetings.

 Physical Presence Of Medical Reps

 Some say that having the physical presence of med reps is still essential for their field, and digitizing their job can make things difficult for them.

-“I think there’ll be a shift – an increased focus on the value of the engagement to the physician,” Veeva Europe vice president for commercial strategy Jan van den Burg said in an interview.
+“I think there’ll be a shift – an increased focus on the value of the engagement to the physician,” Veeva Europe vice president for commercial strategy Jan van den Burg said.
 “But, as we are all experiencing now in our personal lives, doing everything through digital is absolutely not the way forward.
 It’s not how human beings work.
 I think we’re all desperate to get out and mix and mingle with our friends and family, and the same applies to the interactions between pharma and physicians.”

-Possible Future Of Medical Sales
+The Future Of Medical Sales

 “If we mean a rep who understands the science, who is interested in patients, who are capable of having a meaningful discussion with the HCP on a patient case, and not trying to push a marketing message but instead finding the right treatment for the right patient and giving advice on how to use the product properly – then yes, I would like that to come back,” Grünenthal group senior vice president Florent Edouard stated.
 “And I think it is going to come back because it’s still needed.”